Singtam Tea Garden: Demographics

 According to the 2011 Census of India, Singtam Tea Garden had a total population of 5,792 of which 2,850 (49%) were males and 2,942 (51%) were females.
 There were 416 persons in the age range of 0 to 6 years.
 The total number of literate people in Singtam Tea Garden was 4,649 (80.27% of the population over 6 years).

 Infrastructure

 According to the District Census Handbook 2011, Darjiling, Singtam Tea Garden covered an area of 5.9975 km^{2}.
-Among the civic amenities, the protected water supply involved overhead tank and tap water from untreated sources.
-It had 1,182 domestic electric connections.
-Among the medical facilities it had 1 dispensary/ health centre.
-Among the educational facilities it had were 5 primary schools, 1 middle school, the nearest secondary and senior secondary school at Darjeeling 10 km away.
-It had 4 non-formal education centres (Sarba Siksha Abhiyan).
-Among the social, cultural and recreational facilities, it had 1 auditorium/ community hall.
+Its protected water supply involved overhead tank and tap water from untreated sources.
+The town had 1,182 domestic electric connections.
+One dispensary/health centre was reported.
+There were five primary schools and one middle school, with the nearest secondary and senior secondary school located in Darjeeling, 10 km away.
+It had four non-formal education centres (Sarba Siksha Abhiyan).
+The town had 1 auditorium or community hall.
 An important commodity it manufactured was tea.